Search Contractor ToolStack

 834 Trustpilot reviews at 4.6/5 confirm this — the consistent praise centers on receptionists who sound like internal employees.
 Callers don’t realize they’ve reached an answering service.

 Smith.ai’s hybrid comes close, but not on every call.
-On Smith.ai’s AI-only plan ($97/month), most calls are handled by AI, and the quality depends on the AI’s capabilities.
+On Smith.ai’s AI-only plan (Starter $95/mo), most calls are handled by AI, and the quality depends on the AI’s capabilities.
 The AI handles routine calls well — scheduling, basic questions, intake — but it’s still noticeably AI on complex conversations.
-On the hybrid plan ($292.50/month), live North American receptionists handle the conversations with AI assisting, and the quality is genuinely excellent.
+On the hybrid plan ($292.50/month and up), live North American receptionists handle the conversations with AI assisting, and the quality is genuinely excellent.
 But Smith.ai rotates receptionists — you don’t get the same person every time — and G2 reviewers describe the quality as “hit or miss” depending on who picks up.

 The practical question: Does the call quality difference matter enough to justify 2-5x the cost?
 For a general contractor closing $50,000+ renovation projects where the first phone call sets the tone for a six-figure relationship — maybe yes.
 For a roofer fielding storm damage calls where the conversation is “what’s your address, when are you available for an inspection?” — probably not.